JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 # Continuous trait analysis

-After inferring the phylogeny for our taxa, we can take these phylogenetic relationships into account when studying the distribution of quantitative traits measured for extant species.
+After inferring a phylogeny, we can take these phylogenetic relationships into account when studying the distribution of quantitative traits measured for extant species.
 This is the goal of phylogenetic comparative methods (PCM).
-With PhyloTraits, we can do so if the phylogeny is a tree, or more generally if the phylogeny is a network with reticulations.
+With PhyloTraits, we can do so for a phylogeny that is either a tree, or a network with reticulations.
 More details can be found on the developments below in Bastide et al. 2018 [^B18]

 We assume a fixed network (which may be a tree), correctly rooted, with branch lengths proportional to calendar time.
-Here, we consider a network that is time-consistent (all paths from the root to any given node have the same length) and ultrametric (all the tips are contemporary).
+Below, we use a network that is time-consistent (all paths from the root to any given node have the same length) and ultrametric (all the tips are contemporary).

 ```@example tree_trait
 truenet = readnewick("((((D:0.4,C:0.4):4.8,((A:0.8,B:0.8):2.2)#H1:2.2::0.7):4.0,(#H1:0::0.3,E:3.0):6.2):2.0,O:11.2);");